IMTFI Syntheses

 Snapshots of Gender and Financial Inclusion

-This document highlights themes found a cross 18 IMTFI projects of how women interact with different forms of money in a shifting global financial landscape.
+This document highlights themes found across 18 IMTFI projects of how women interact with different forms of money in a shifting global financial landscape.
+Based on research Philippines, Kenya, Paraguay, Nigeria, Mexico and India, these snapshots address the way gender relations get reworked when money circulates through digital technologies and is regulated by new financial institutions.

 Warning Signs and Ways Forward